 Meetings and events

-The Task Force organized an expert meeting on Climate Change Related Statistics for Producers and Users on 19-20 November 2012 in Geneva to explore the user demand and take stock of what statistical offices are doing in the area.
+The Task Force organized a first expert meeting on Climate Change Related Statistics for Producers and on 19-20 November 2012 to explore the user demand and take stock of statistical offices’ practices in the area.

 The second expert meeting to discuss the draft recommendations of the Task Force was held on 8-9 October.

 The meetings brought together around 50 producers and users of climate change information, and provided valuable input to the Task Force work.